Hybrid-Codes/TimeManager/README.md

-# PROG6212POE1
- A repo for POE Part 1 Semester 2

 # Time Management Application

 This is a desktop time management application built using C# and Windows Presentation Foundation (WPF).
 It allows users to manage modules for a semester, record study hours, and calculate remaining self-study hours.